CieranAlmond/octo/README.md

 Identifying a lot of these problems would likely involve speaking to SME’s in respective business areas, so sit-down sessions asking “can you walk me through how you do x?” , or “how do you do y?”.
 If possible I would lean on any documentation, policies or procedures to help answer these questions.

-<h1><span style="color:#D6336C;">Making some assumptions about what you might expect to find, what are the most important controls you would look to implement?
+<h1><span style="color:#D6336C;">Question: Making some assumptions about what you might expect to find, what are the most important controls you would look to implement?
 </span></h1>

 In terms of prioritisation, using a risk x likelihood method I would prioritize dependent on the answers given in part one, which would look something like: